System Shock 2

 Bugs (Spoiler!)

-In a cutscene on Deck 4, the walls will drop away and a cut-scene will begin.
-However, you can still move around and if you fall off the platform that the room has become, you CANNOT get back up, short of killing yourself or loading your game!
-A neat little bug.
+In a cutscene on Deck 4, the walls will drop away and a cutscene will begin.
+However, the player can still move around and if they fall off the platform that the room has become, they cannot get back up.

 Cancelled Dreamcast version

-There was going to be a Dreamcast version of System Shock 2, but it was cancelled
+A Dreamcast version of System Shock 2 was planned, but it was cancelled.

 German version